aurora-sim/Aurora-WebUI/README.md

 After you save your php.ini restart apache and you should be ok now.

-## I get the following message trying to load opensimwi in my web browser:
+## I get the following message trying to load webui in my web browser:

 ***Notice: Use of undefined constant ......***